SalomePlatform/adao/doc/en/tutorials_in_salome.rst

-Using the simple linear operator :math:`\mathbf{H}` from the Python script file ``Physical_simulation_functions.py`` in the ADAO examples standard directory, the results will look like:
+Using the simple linear operator :math:`\mathbf{H}` from the Python script file ``Physical_simulation_functions.py`` in the ADAO examples standard directory, the results will look like (it may depend on the system):
 ::

     xt = [1 2 3]